da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

 ### Student sample

-Here is a sample from a past student with a thoughtful ethnographic assessment piece (link forthcoming).
-The earlier parts of the documentation may not look like what you have, but that is because the assignment instructions have changed somewhat in the interim..
+Here is a sample from a past student with a thoughtful ethnographic assessment piece.
+The earlier parts of the documentation may not look like what you have, because the assignment instructions have changed somewhat since this student's semester.

+<div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;"><iframe src="../assets/pdf/dataset-documentation-colorado-air-quality.pdf" width="100%" title="Dataset Documentation student sample" style="border:2px #323639 solid; position: absolute; top: 0; left: 0; right: 0; bottom: 0; height: 100%; max-width: 100%;"></iframe></div>

 # Assignment 4: Final draft of dataset documentation